 Each of these elements is discussed below.1

-The definition of battery in Nevada is the willful and unlawful use of force or violence on another person.
+Battery is the willful and unlawful use of force or violence on another person.
 Common examples include punching, pushing, burning, kicking, slapping, stabbing, throwing an object at, poisoning, biting, or pulling an object out of the victim’s hand.
 Note that the physical touching constitutes battery only if the defendant does it intentionally.

 Peace officers comprise anyone holding the following occupations: